 Currently, there are no biomarkers to assess or predict treatment efficacy or categorize SUDs into clinical subtypes.
 Thus, it is impossible to design treatments for effective and long-term recovery by classifying SUD patients into categories that have reproducible and predictive validity.

 The proposed biomarker research should emphasize the importance of biomarker signatures that can intersect SUD and related conditions that are considered important to the mission of NIDA.
 Proposed projects may include biomarkers that assess the probability of SUD or allow an assessment of the treatment trajectory in patients under treatment for SUD.
 Furthermore, artificial intelligence (AI)-related technologies are being investigated in healthcare to analyze patients’ big data, such as electronic health records of historical and current patient treatments, to create more effective and better patient outcomes and to identify new diagnostic tools and novel analyses.
 Accordingly, AI-related tools are of interest to accelerate traditional and innovative areas of SUD biomarker development.
-Projects solely focused on biomarkers for pain and for alcoholism in patients and not associated with SUD are of limited interest.
+Projects solely focused on biomarkers for pain and alcoholism are of limited interest.

 - Early therapeutic discovery activities ranging from target identification and validation through lead development;